ashikun/zombiesplit/architecture.md

 Like the game model, the historical model is a fairly thin representation of the underlying database relations.

-### Attempt model
+### Session model

-The attempt model is a 'fat' model (that is, most of the business logic of `zombiesplit` forms methods on the model instead of being separated into higher layers).
+The session model is a 'fat' model (that is, most of the business logic of `zombiesplit` forms methods on the model instead of being separated into higher layers).

-An in-flight attempt is contained in an attempt _session_, which exposes protocols for sending _actions_ and subscribing to _events_ (an observer pattern).
+An in-flight attempt, along with other parts of session _state_, is contained in a _session_, which exposes protocols for sending _actions_ and subscribing to _events_ (an observer pattern).
 These form the backbone of the client/server protocol in the netcode.

 ## Database

 SQLite.

-Any feed-forward from the attempt model to the database is implemented as a special kind of attempt observer.
+The session can both pull data from the database (as both comparisons and initial game/category data) and push data to the database (newly-saved historic runs).

 ## Netcode

 `zombiesplit` has a client/server architecture, with multiple clients able to connect simultaneously to one server.
-At time of writing, the protocol is an insecure TCP binary protocol that is a length-delimited CBOR encoding of the underlying action/event protocol.
+This protocol is a `gRPC` encoding of the action/event API, with the protocol buffers description at `proto/zombiesplit.proto`.

-We use `tokio` for both ends, and so the netcode is asynchronous Rust.
+This protocol is _not yet stable_; revisions of zombiesplit may change the protobuf at will.
+You have been warned.

 ### Client